HAVE A QUESTION ABOUT ST. PAUL's? FREQUENTLY ASKED QUESTIONS (FAQ)

 Our mission is to provide a play-based early childhood program that utilizes best practices while nurturing the uniqueness of each child.

-St. Paul’s Episcopal Nursery School was founded in 1957 by The Reverend Dale Doren, rector of St. Paul’s Episcopal Church, along with a group of parishioners interested in starting a progressive nursery school based on sound knowledge and understanding of child development and early childhood education.
+St. Paul’s Episcopal Nursery School was founded in 1957 by The Rev. Dale Doren, rector of St. Paul’s Episcopal Church, along with a group of parishioners interested in starting a progressive nursery school based on sound knowledge and understanding of child development and early childhood education.
 As a result of our founder's strong belief and advocacy of the importance of a high quality early childhood education, St. Paul’s was one of the first nursery schools in Pennsylvania to be licensed by the state in 1957.
 We were also one of the first nursery schools to be accredited by NAEYC in the Pittsburgh area and have successfully maintained our national accreditation since 1988.

 Welcome to St. Paul’s Episcopal Nursery School, a vibrant and nurturing place for young children and their families.
 Since its beginning, St. Paul’s Episcopal Nursery School has been committed to providing a warm and enriching environment for preschoolers in Mt.
 Lebanon and surrounding neighborhoods.
 We thrive on a strong relationship among the school and our parents, which allows us to put the needs of each unique child first.
-Our philosophy has always been based on the concept that education should guide and challenge children towards developing lives of genuine meaning, purpose and service in the world they will inherit.
+Our philosophy has always been based on the concept that education should guide and challenge children toward developing lives of genuine meaning, purpose and service in the world they will inherit.
 Our curriculum is designed to prepare children for the active work of life…all in the spirit of play.

 It is the purpose of the nursery school to provide a secure and happy environment in which children will flourish.
 Therefore, our focus strikes a balance between each child’s intellectual, social, emotional, and physical development.
 We strive to develop self-confident, independent, caring, and inquisitive young people who feel comfortable attempting new challenges that will lead to pleasure in learning and respect for others in their world.